 Using Personalization to Increase Data

-It’s your job to give the website visitors a reason to hand over their personal information, otherwise, why would they bother?
 Personal data collection is a two-way street, the individual has to gain something from giving you their information.
 Make them want to sign up by offering them personalized product recommendations and individual coupon codes if they do.
 Receiving personalized content as a result of giving their details will also make them less likely to retract their data, which is something that GDPR enables individuals to do freely.
 You should also use bold Calls To Action (CTA’s) guiding website viewers and making it as easy as possible for them to sign-up.
 Popovers that prompt signing up when visitors view your website are another great way to make signing up easier for them, encouraging them to do it then and there.
 Pottery Barn has used popovers well, enticing visitors with an offer of a discount for signing up, and making the process easy with clear instructions and a bold CTA that reads “SUBMIT”.

-Two ideas for best practices of these privacy notices are:
+Two ideas for these notices are:

 - The use of layers

-Using layering in your privacy notices can make the notice easy to follow for your users by allowing the user to break up the information you are providing them with.
+Using layering can make the notice easy to follow for your users by allowing the user to break up the information you are providing them with.
 Use clear headings, such as “how we will use the information we collect” or “who will be able to access the data we collect”.
 Follow this heading with a second layer of the basic facts.
 This could be a list of organizations that will have access to the data, or a list of ways in which the data will be used by you.
 This needn’t be long but it should be clear and easy to understand.
 A third layer could be a link for the user to follow if they wish to find out more information, giving them the opportunity to know as much as possible about the way in which their personal data will be used, stored, or shared.
 Below is a prototype of layering by the ICO.

-- Just-in-time Privacy Notices
+- Just-in-time notices

 This is when relevant information is displayed to the user as a pop-up or hint when they engage with a data field.
-This is a good way to provide a privacy notice to your users because it notifies them as they are about to provide their personal data in the field selected.
+This is a good way to provide a notice to your users because it notifies them as they are about to provide their personal data in the field selected.
 Therefore, if the notice pops up they will see before they enter their data, why they need to provide the information, how it is going to be used, and by whom.
-The ICO uses a gif of just-in-time privacy notices as an example, shown below.
+The ICO uses a gif of just-in-time notices as an example, shown below.

 Find out more about making great privacy notices here.